AlgorithmLLC/chat-docs/file-server.md

 }
 ```

 Uuid is UUIDv4.
+For `put` and `putRaw` actions client app must generate uuid.

-File uuid is required and must be contatinated to url as follows:
+File uuid is required for all actions and must be contatinated to url as follows:
 ```
 Action URL = storage url + avatar/attachment uuid.
 ```